Non-financial reporting policy

-In this Report, DSM reports for the calendar year 2018.
+In this Report, we report for the calendar year 2019.
 The company reports on People, Planet and Profit information in such a Report on an annual basis.
-The previous DSM Integrated Annual Report was published on 1 March 2018.
+The previous DSM Integrated Annual Report was published on 7 March 2019.

-In the Report by the Managing Board, we explain our vision and policy with respect to sustainability practices and report on our activities in this field during 2018.
+In the Report by the Managing Board, we explain our vision and policy with respect to sustainability practices and report on our activities in this field during 2019.
 In addition to disclosing data and developments in the categories of People, Planet and Profit, we also report on the global societal megatrends that drive our strategy, sustainability governance framework, stakeholder engagement activities, and management approach on material topics.
-DSM proactively seeks out the views of key stakeholders on issues of material importance to the company.
+We proactively seek out the views of key stakeholders on issues of material importance to the company.

 UN Global Compact

-DSM has been a signatory to the UN Global Compact since 2007 and commits to annually report on progress in implementing the UN Global Compact's 10 Principles in the areas of human rights, child and forced labor, the environment and anti-corruption.
-This Report is DSM's Communication on Progress 2018, submitted to the UN Global Compact Office.
-Our Code of Business Conduct, our Sustainability, Human Resources, and Safety, Health and Environment (SHE) policies, and our Supplier Sustainability Program are the foundations on which DSM applies the standards of the Global Compact.
+We have been a signatory to the UN Global Compact since 2007 and commits to annually report on progress in implementing the UN Global Compact's 10 Principles in the areas of human rights, child and forced labor, the environment and anti-corruption.
+This Report is our Communication on Progress 2019, submitted to the UN Global Compact Office.
+Our Code of Business Conduct, our Sustainability, Human Resources, and Safety, Health and Environment (SHE) policies, and our Supplier Sustainability Program are the foundations on which we apply the standards of the Global Compact.

 We have also aligned our strategy with the Sustainable Development Goals (SDGs).
-DSM is familiar with the opportunities and responsibilities that the SDGs represent for DSM's business.
+We are familiar with the opportunities and responsibilities that the SDGs represent for our business.
 Based on our mapping, we believe that we contribute to all of them, and have chosen to focus on the goals which most closely align with our strategic ambitions.
 In this Report, we continue to include the SDGs into our reporting process, for example by mapping SDG reporting priorities in our value creation model, our material topics, and the solutions that we highlight.